 Maintenance of the Library's collection through constant re-evaluation by Library staff ensures its usefulness and relevancy to the community.
 This evaluation depends on the staff's professional expertise in assessing the needs of the community and the content of the collection.
 Those materials determined to no longer be of value are withdrawn from the collection.

 Deselecting Library Materials

 - Library materials are deselected (often referred to as "weeded") for one or more of the following reasons:

 - Subject matter is no longer timely, accurate, or relevant

 - Damage or poor condition

 - Insufficient use

 - Preservation and storage costs

-- Replacement of withdrawn materials is not automatic.
-Library staff assess the need for replacing materials that are damaged, withdrawn, or otherwise lost.
+- Replacement of deselected materials is not automatic.
+Library staff assess the need for replacing materials that are damaged, deselected, or otherwise lost.
 The decision to replace is influenced by:

 - Availability of copies through other libraries